freeCodeCamp/mobile/README.md

 ## Troubleshoot

 - My emulator froze, when your emulator freezes you can simply go to the AVD Manager select the device the has been frozen and select `Wipe data`.
 Note that the device must not be running.
-If you do not know how to open the AVD manager on `Android Studio` there should be a little icon on the top right king like this: https://prnt.sc/1zovncm
+If you do not know how to open the AVD manager on `Android Studio` there should be a little icon on the top right looking like this: https://prnt.sc/1zovncm

  Notes for users Mac with Apple Silicon
 Follow the official guide but make the below 2 changes: